 • malaise

-Spots, papules, fluid blisters and crusts.
-The beginning is on the scalp, face, trunk.
+Spots, papules, blisters and crusts.
+The beginning is on the scalp, face, torso.
 Then it spreads to the whole body.
-Different elements of the rash are present at the same time. there are no traces, but if an infection is introduced when scratching
+Different elements of the rash are present simultaneously. there are no traces, but if scratching causes an infection

 - scars may remain

-48 hours before the onset of the rash and before the formation of crusts on all elements (up to 2 weeks) It is planned to include in the vaccination calendar in 2015.
+48 hours before the rash appears and before crusts form on all elements (up to 2 weeks).
+It is planned to be included in the vaccination calendar in 2015.

 Meningococcal sepsis -